 The warmest of welcomes awaits in a space that used to house Glasgow’s cheese market, with Stornoway black pudding and Barra scallops among the many highlights.
 Ideal for breakfast or brunch on a lazy Glasgow day.

 Located a mere stone’s throw from Kelvingrove Museum and Art Gallery in the city’s West End, The Sisters is located in an old tenement front room and that’s not where the homeliness stops.
 Cosy but still chic, The Sisters is perfectly reflective of its chef and owner, Jak O’Donnell, who has twice appeared in the final rounds of the BBC’s Great British Menu.
 A great advocate of using Scottish ingredients, Jak’s inventive but unpretentious takes on Scottish classics are what makes The Sisters a special experience, from Shetland mussels to beef cheeks on a haggis-stuffed mushroom.
 But make sure you leave room for dessert, for which Jak is lauded in these parts.
 The puff candy meringue with honeycomb ice-cream covered in hot butterscotch sauce is truly special.

 Chef-proprietor Brian trained under Michel Roux Jr at London’s La Gavroche, and that calibre of food is what you can expect at Le Chardon d’Or (many have expressed disbelief at its lack of a Michelin star through the years).

-Confident but simple cooking with punchy flavours, the fried squid with fettucine pasta, crisp pork belly and garlic butter is a particular favourite.
-This is smart restaurant (probably not a place for jeans), that’s serious about its food.
+Confident but simple cooking with punchy flavours, this is smart restaurant (probably not a place for jeans), that’s serious about its food.